Oligodendroglioma

 TERT promoter mutation test

-When found with 1p/19q co-deletion and IDH-mutant biomarkers, the TERT promoter mutation suggests a diagnosis of oligodendroglioma, and predicts greater benefit from chemotherapy and radiotherapy and longer survival, particularly in grade 2 and 3 gliomas.
+When found with 1p/19q co-deletion and IDH-mutant biomarkers, the TERT promoter mutation suggests a diagnosis of oligodendroglioma and predicts greater benefit from chemotherapy and radiotherapy and longer survival, particularly in grade 2 and 3 gliomas.

-What causes oligodendrogliomas?
+What causes oligodendroglioma?

 This can be a difficult thing to accept and can leave you feeling helpless, but there is nothing you could have done to prevent this from happening.